connorruesch/skyfallweb/README.md

 # mcskyfall.org

-Website repository for mcskyfall.org
+Website repository for mcskyfall.org, developed and maintained by Baricaade.
-Developed and Maintained by Baricaade